fallen-icarus/cardano-swaps/GettingStarted.md

 ##### Swaps By Trading Pair

 When querying all swaps by trading pair, a swap direction *must* be specified.
-The returned swaps are sorted based on the prices (taking into account whether that direction requires the `asset1Price` or `asset2Price` for two-way swaps).
+The returned swaps are sorted based on the prices from lowest to highest (taking into account whether that direction requires the `asset1Price` or `asset2Price` for two-way swaps).

 When the pretty format is used, the relevant price is highlighted in Magenta.